xenify-io/litepaper/README.md

 Xenify empowers users to effortlessly burn vXEN or YSL tokens directly from their wallets to participate in the daily burn cycle.
 To acquire XNF with XEN, you'll need to go through a process of burning your XEN token variant in exchange for vXEN.
 Please note that the amount of vXEN required per batch is fixed at 10,000,000 vXEN, however, the amount of XEN required to obtain one batch will vary based on the [burn ratio](https://github.com/xenify-io/litepaper#%EF%B8%8F-vxen---unifying-the-burns) that applies to each XEN variant.
 For example, if you want to take part in Xenify's burn auction on Arbitrum, you'll require a minimum of 10,000,000 XEN to burn (with a burn ratio of 1:1), and in return, you'll receive 1 batch of vXEN (10,000,000 vXEN).
 This burn function positions our protocol as a key player in the layer-1 burning of XEN tokens.
 Each time you burn your XEN tokens, your address will be logged in the X1 burn record, and in return, you'll receive vXEN.

 It's essential to note that when you decide to burn your vXEN to participate in the daily burn auction for an allocation of XNF, a Burn Fee applies.
 Similar to the vXEN burn process, burning your YSL tokens also incurs a Burn Fee.
-The conversion rate to acquire one batch during the burn process will be fixed, with one batch equivalent to 0.01 YSL or 10,000,000 vXEN.
+The conversion rate to acquire one batch during the burn process will be fixed, with one batch equivalent to 0.01 YSL (Arbitrum) or 10,000,000 vXEN.
 At the end of the cycle, you'll receive XNF tokens based on the total amount of batches you burned.

 Regardless of whether you opt to burn vXEN or YSL, the value per batch (VB) will be contingent on the specific chain you select for the burn.
 This value will be established upon Xenify’s deployment, and will be dynamically based on the current price of the chain’s native token.
 The cumulative value of the batches you burn will play a direct role in determining the Burn Fee (BF) required to execute the burn function, ensuring a seamless and transparent process for all participants.